The Best AI Consulting Tools in 2026 (By Category)

 A readiness quiz like the ISG AI Maturity Index is a 15-minute diagnostic that produces a benchmarked score.
 It's built for top-of-funnel lead generation.
 A full audit platform like Audity handles the entire engagement workflow: document collection, multi-stakeholder scoring, gap analysis, ROI modeling, and final deliverables.
 Both are useful, but they solve different problems.
 A quiz opens the conversation.
 An audit platform runs the engagement.

-Which AI consulting tools work for solo consultants versus consulting teams?
+Which AI consulting tools work for a small boutique (3-7 people) versus a growing firm (8-25 people)?

 Are compliance audit tools like Fieldguide useful for AI transformation consulting?